troubleshooting-faq

 How is AI kept private?

 AI is privacy-first and LAN-default.
 By default, AI runs against a self-hosted Ollama model on your own network, so terminal output and secrets do not leave it.
-A cloud model is used only behind a redaction gate and only when an organization has opted in — it is not the default path.
-See AI privacy model and AI overview.
+What keeps them there is that default plus a per-organization opt-in that is off until an admin turns it on — the cloud path additionally needs a configured cloud key and the cloud-AI plan entitlement, and all of them are required together.